netdata/netdata/collectors/systemd-journal.plugin/README.md

 extracts these IPs and performs a reverse DNS lookup to find their hostnames.
 When this is successful, `remote` journals are named by the hostnames of the origin servers.

-For information about configuring a journals' centralization server, check [this FAQ item](#how-do-i-configure-a-journal-centralization-server).
+For information about configuring a journal centralization server, check [this FAQ item](#how-do-i-configure-a-journal-centralization-server).

 ## Journal Fields